 A Sponaugle-ism is that patients with an overactive deep limbic system will look at the floor when talking to people, as I’m sure Adam often did.
 Avoiding eye contact prevents “letting people in, a defense mechanism to assure safety – remember, the eyes are the window to the soul!

-Buttoning his shirt all the way to the top, as Adam supposedly did, is another subconscious “security” trait I often see in Asperger’s patients.
+Buttoning his shirt to the top, as Adam supposedly did, is another subconscious “security” trait I often see in Asperger’s patients.
 The typical Asperger’s patient works hard to “avoid attracting attention.”
-The last thing a typical Asperger’s patient would do, is waltz into a school house full of people, and in Schwarzenegger style, start unloading an assault rifle, UNLESS, their brain suffered a level of neurotoxicity that I have only seen with Neuro-Lyme and Mold Toxicity.
+The last thing a typical Asperger’s patient would do is waltz into a schoolhouse full of people and, in Schwarzenegger style, start unloading an assault rifle, UNLESS their brain suffered a level of neurotoxicity that I have only seen with Neuro-Lyme and Mold Toxicity.

 In summary, there has been much focus on gun control since the Sandy Hook shootings.
 While putting a stop to the easy sale of assault rifles is a warranted endeavor, I believe the more important focus should be on the failure of America’s mental health system to properly diagnose and treat patients like Adam Lanza.
-This is not only my professional opinion, this is also expressed at the 114-page report, produced by a panel convened by the Connecticut State Office of the Child Advocate as featured at this NY Times article about Adam Lanza.
+This is not only my professional opinion; this is also expressed in the 114-page report produced by a panel convened by the Connecticut State Office of the Child Advocate, as featured in this NY Times article about Adam Lanza.